ianlewis/todos/CONTRIBUTING.md

 We'd love to accept your patches and contributions to this project.

+## How can I help?

+There are many areas in the project that need help.
+These are managed in GitHub issues.
+Please let us know if you are willing to work on the issue and how you can contribute.

+- For new developers and contributors, please see issues labeled [good first issue].
+These issues should require minimal background knowledge to contribute.
+- For slightly more involved changes that may require some background knowledge, please see issues labeled [help wanted]
+- For experienced developers, any of the [open issues] is open to contribution.

+If you don't find an existing issue for your contribution feel free to [create an issue].

 ## Before you begin

 ### Sign our Contributor License Agreement